Uniminutoarduino/DSCBlocksV2/README.md

 The learning materials can be found in the following link: http://seconlearning.com/xerte/play.php?template_id=5

-Part I is in spanish version
+Part I is in spanish version (DSC fundamentals)

 Part II (Application tutorial) is in spanish-english version